 14. Cherish the sky-blue painted wood floor in your bedroom.
 One day, you’ll want to paint the wood floors in your own home, but you’ll be too scared to do it!

-15. Do not, I repeat, do not try to use a fire escape ladder to sneak out your second floor bedroom window.
+15. Do not, I repeat, do not try to use a fire escape ladder to sneak out your second floor bedroom window this year.
 You will regret it.
 I promise.

 16. Being grounded isn’t the worst thing in the world.
 When you get older, you’ll actually enjoy sitting still.